2026-Group 13

 Hardware Design and Implementation

-The design integrates a 50kg capacity load cell (TAS606 disc) into a standard foundry butt peen.
+The design integrates a 50kg capacity load cell (TAS606 disc) into a standard foundry peen.
 Because this specific load cell only allows mounting on one side, we designed the handle to thread into one side of the sensor while the other side utilizes a sliding fit over the handle.
 The system is powered by a microcontroller (Arduino Uno) and utilizes an HX711 amplifier and a motor driver circuit.
 For the physical feedback, we mounted Eccentric Rotating Mass (ERM) vibration motors to the handle.

 System Analysis and Control